lyteword/chspurgeon-tod/volume-2/psalm-38.md

 **Verse 17.** *For I am ready to halt:* to show my infirmity in my trials and afflictions; as Jacob halted after his wrestling with God.
 Ge 32:31.
 In the Greek, *I am ready for scourges,* that is, to suffer correction and punishment for my sins: so the Chaldee saith, *for calamity.
 Henry Ainsworth.*

-**Verse 18.** Pliny writeth of some families that had private marks on their bodies peculiar to those of that line, and every man hath, as it were, a private sin, which is most justly called his; but if we will confess our sins aright, we must not leave out that sin; nay, our chiefest spite must be against it, according to David's resolve: *I will declare mine iniquity; I will be sorry for my sin.*...David doth not only say, *I will declare,* but, *I will be sorry for my sin.* The people of God 1Sa 7:6 in the day of their confession not only say, "We have sinned, "but draw water, and pour it out before the Lord in token of contrition.
+**Verse 18.** Pliny writeth of some families that had private marks on their bodies peculiar to those of that line, and every man hath, as it were, a private sin, which is most justly called his; but if we will confess our sins aright, we must not leave out that sin; nay, our chiefest spite must be against it, according to David's resolve: *I will declare mine iniquity; I will be sorry for my sin.*...
+David doth not only say, *I will declare,* but, *I will be sorry for my sin.* The people of God 1Sa 7:6 in the day of their confession not only say, "We have sinned, "but draw water, and pour it out before the Lord in token of contrition.
 We should, in confessing sin, have our hearts so affected, that our eyes, with Job, may "pour tears before God" Job 16:20; that, with David, "rivers of tears may run down our eyes" Ps 119:136; yea, we should wish with Jeremiah, that "our head were waters, and our eyes a fountain of tears."
 Jer 9:1.
 But, however, *nonne stillabit oculus noster?* if we cannot pour out, shall we not drop a tear? or at least, if we cannot shed a tear, let us breathe forth a sigh for our sins.
 It is only the heart broken with godly sorrow that sends forth a true confession. *Nathanael Hardy.*

 **Verse 20.** *They are mine enemies because I follow the thing that good is.* It is a bold attempt to ding Satan out of his nest.
 If we conform us to the men of this world we find peace with them; they will not discord with us so long as we go their way; but to shame them by a godly life is an affront they cannot digest; and to rebuke their sin, findeth at their hand all that Satan disappointed or corruption provoked can devise.
 A sleeping dog is quiet, but being stirred, turneth all in barking and biting.
 Not to do as they do is matter enough of anger, but a reproof is the highest degree of disgrace in their account.
 All that hatred which they ought to bear to Satan and his instruments, is turned upon God in his rebuking and reclaiming servants.
 That anger that in remorse should burn against their own sin is set against their reprovers. *William Struther.*